.mdb

 • Microsoft Visual Studio

-• MDB Viewer (various third-party apps)
+• MDB Viewer (limited functionality)

-• LibreOffice Base (with appropriate drivers)
+• LibreOffice Base (with limitations)

 Check the "Software Compatibility" section above for a complete list of programs that can open .mdb files on different operating systems.